Daud van Richter doesn’t trust anyone.

 Known Alias: The Laageter

-"I do not waste my time with the poetry of journalists, Captain," he said, his voice a low, dry rasp.
+"I do not waste my time with the poetry of journalists, Captain," he said, voice little more than rasp.
 "I prefer the hard, simple prose of a ship's manifest.
-For example, a Befruoren merchant cog, the Stadholder, which was logged as carrying a rather... significant cargo of raw Aether-lode.
+For example, a Befruoren merchant cog, the Stadholder, which was logged as carrying a rather... significant cargo of raw Aithurlode.
 A cargo that is now, according to your own official report, lost to the deep."

-"My name is Daud," he said, his voice a low, intimate murmur that was a threat and a promise all at once.
-"And the cargo you have so tragically 'lost'... is mine.
+"My name is Daud," he said, "and the cargo you have so tragically 'lost'... is mine.
 I am here to collect it."

 His response?
-Become the best fucking tool in the box.
-Make competence his identity.
+Become the best tool in the box.
+Competence as identity.
 Trust became the enemy—the anchor that drowns fools, as he’d say.
-The Grinders Incident proved him right: a mission failure, a betrayal, and two missing teeth he refuses to fix.
-They’re his reminder.
-His altar to never making that mistake again.

-His pride is not in his name or his blood, but in his absolute competence.
+His pride is not in his name or his blood, but in his competence.
 To be outmaneuvered or underestimated is the deepest possible insult.
-He approaches every situation as a tactical problem to be solved, every person a collection of variables to be analyzed and, if necessary, exploited.

 His greatest vulnerability?
 He recognizes Somerset as an equal.

-Not the charm—Daud sees through performative bullshit like X-ray vision.
+Not the charm—Daud sees through performance with X-ray vision.
 But he sees another outcast who had to forge his own authority against impossible odds.
 Another man the system uses but never truly accepts.
 That recognition terrifies him because it’s a variable his cynical calculus can’t account for: the possibility that someone might be worth trusting.

 Fair winds,